Charlie Blackmon Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in MLB with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective 7.6 K/9, the fourth-worst in MLB.

-- The Guardians' 3.97 team ERA ranks 12th among all MLB pitching staffs.
+- The Guardians have a 4.06 team ERA that ranks 12th among all MLB pitching staffs.

-- Guardians pitchers combine to give up 21 home runs (one per game), the eighth-fewest in baseball.
+- Guardians pitchers combine to give up 22 home runs (one per game), the ninth-fewest in the league.

-- The Guardians will send Quantrill (1-1) out to make his fifth start of the season.
-He is 1-1 with a 4.15 ERA and 13 strikeouts in 21 2/3 innings pitched.
+- The Guardians are sending Battenfield (0-1) out for his third start of the season.

-- His most recent time out was on Wednesday against the Detroit Tigers, when the righty went six scoreless innings while giving up four hits.
+- In his most recent appearance -- in relief on Monday -- the righty tossed 2/3 innings against the Colorado Rockies while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.